 - A completed Application for Graduate Admission, indicating the program code ELP, and a $55 non-refundable application fee (fee waived for Seattle University alumni).

 - Evidence (degree-posted transcript or degree certificate) of a four-year baccalaureate degree from a regionally accredited institution or U.S. equivalent.
 Exceptions considered on an individual basis by the dean.
+Please see the Application/Admissions/Enrollment Policy Handbook for additional information.

 - Official transcripts of all post-secondary education institutions attended in the last 90 quarter credits or 60 semester credits of the bachelor's degree, including any transfer institution credit earned during this time period, and any post-baccalaureate credits.
 Exceptions considered on an individual basis by the dean.